BeWell@StepOne Courses, Workshops & Peer Support Groups

 Location: Online via Zoom

-Yoga on Prescription YOGA CLASSES.
-For NHS patients: Chair and Mat based applicability.
+Yoga4MentalHealth YOGA CLASSES.
+For NHS and Non NHS patients: Chair and Mat based applicability.

 - at risk of Type 2 diabetes or cardiovascular disease